How to Choose a Great Photography Location

 The University of Rochester campus at 9 am Monday, Genesee Valley Park during the McQuaid Invitational, the Memorial Art Gallery during a wine and cheese reception, the top of Mount Marcy.
 These may not be great choices.

-For more great ideas around Rochester, check out the Pinterest Board below.
+For more great ideas around Rochester, check out my Rochester Locations Pinterest Board.

 Or for indoor location ideas, click here.